 Established customers are charged $1.64.
 Charge per 1,000 gallons of metered water consumption for customers who have established a winter quarter usage.

 Peak use charge is $2.46.
 In addition to the uniform rate, a charge per 1,000 gallons for consumption billed during June through November in excess of the greater of 6,000 gallons above the preceding winter quarter usage or 1.3 times the preceding winter quarter usage.

 An account charge of $25 is paid by each applicant for new service.
 The purpose of this charge is to defray the cost incurred in clerical and bookkeeping activities, the turning on of service and/or meter reading required for each new account or transfer of account.

 A late payment charge of 10 percent is added if payment is not received by the delinquent date.

 LCSA provides water through a network of transmission mains and distribution lines throughout eastern Loudoun County.
-Half the water LCSA supplies comes from the Potomac River through a purchase agreement with the Fairfax County Water Authority.
-The other half comes from Goose Creek in Ashburn through a purchase agreement with the City of Fairfax.
+Two-thirds of the water LCSA supplies comes from the Potomac River, through a purchase agreement with the Fairfax County Water Authority.
+The other 1/3 comes from Goose Creek in Ashburn through a purchase agreement with the City of Fairfax.
 Beaverdam Creek Reservoir holds 1.3 billion gallons of water and is routinely tapped to maintain flows in Goose Creek.
-An additional 6.8 million gallons of water is stored in 3 water tanks (two in Broadlands and one in Sterling).
+An additional 11.8 million gallons of water is stored in 5 water tanks Ñ two in Broadlands, one in Sterling, and two in Brambleton.

 Wastewater Collection and Treatment

 There are some small communities and a few large facilities in the LCSA service area that cannot rely on gravity flow to Washington.
-The wastewater from these six areas is treated at a small plant owned and operated by LCSA and discharged into small creeks and tributaries that eventually lead to the Potomac.
+The wastewater from more than half-a-dozen areas are treated at a small plant owned and operated by LCSA and discharged into small creeks and tributaries that eventually lead to the Potomac.